Hide mobile menu

 Check out today's rate below.
 The handy currency converter tool will tell you how much AU$1 will buy if you load AED within the next four hours.3

 Flying to Dubai?
 Take the opportunity to explore this bustling desert playground.
 From the traditional souqs to the truly surreal (indoor ski-slope anyone?), Dubai is an experience not to be missed.
-And with a Qantas Travel Money prepaid card, you can buy your Emirati Dirhams, UAE or Falcs, in advance and be ready for anything.
+And with Qantas Pay, you can buy your Emirati Dirhams, UAE or Falcs, in advance and be ready for anything.
 Used the same way that we would say bucks, Falcs refers to the falcon that appears on most paper money in the UAE.

 Load it up and lock it in

-The great thing about travelling with a Qantas Travel Money prepaid card is that you can lock in the exchange rate of your desired currency prior to traveling3 - up to 11 exchange rates at one time4.
+The great thing about travelling with a Qantas Pay card is that you can lock in the exchange rate of your desired currency prior to traveling3 - up to 10 exchange rates at one time4.
 Meaning you’ll always know exactly how much money you have, even when visiting more than one destination.
-Even better, you’ll earn Qantas Points on the foreign currency you spend.
-All you need to do is load your money onto your activated Qantas Travel Money prepaid card, via the Qantas Money mobile app or website.
-You can choose from instant load, bank transfer, or BPAY®, whichever suits you.
+Even better, you’ll earn Qantas Points on the foreign currency you load and spend.
+All you need to do is load your money onto your Qantas Pay card, via the Qantas Pay app or website.
+You can choose from debit load, bank transfer, or BPAY®, whichever suits you.

-There are seven banknotes and five coins.
+There are eight banknotes and five coins.
 Each Dirham is divided into 100 fils.

 The 5 and 10 fils coins are rarely used in day to day life, so expect to see all amounts rounded up or down to the nearest 25 fils.
 The banknotes are issued with Arabic and European digits on one side, and English and Arabic numerals on the other.
 Nerd fact – dirham was taken from the ancient Greek currency, the drachma.